-The Center for Career Development team is dedicated to supporting students at every stage of the career development and decision making process.
+The Center for Career Development team is dedicated to supporting students at every stage of the career development and decision-making process.
 This includes exploring career interests, identifying opportunities, and implementing an action plan.
 It is never too early or too late to connect with us.
-Schedule an appointment, access our online resources, attend a career program or just drop by!
+Schedule an appointment, access our online resources, attend a career program, or just drop by!
 We are here and ready to help you achieve your goals.
-Schedule an appointment and we can help you with:
+The Center for Career Development offers:

 - Job and internship search assistance